- Ace Lightning: Kilobyte the Freaky Tentacles Guy (yeah, Squick please)... though since he's a videogame character, he was kinda trippin...

 Ryan: You've lost your mind!
 It's like you have some sort of God complex!(thunder strikes)Ryan: HOW DID YOU DO THAT?!Wilfred: LUCKY COINCIDENCE!

-- Dan Kuroto, aka Kamen Rider Genm, is definitely showing delusions of godhood in Kamen Rider Ex-Aid, as his master plan of turning the world into a “game” where ordinary citizens fight for survival against monsters gets closer to fruition, right up until Parado kills him.
+- Kuroto Dan, aka Kamen Rider Genm, is definitely showing delusions of godhood in Kamen Rider Ex-Aid, as his master plan of turning the world into a “game” where ordinary citizens fight for survival against monsters gets closer to fruition.
+Even after his death, resurrection, and Hazy Face Turn, he still keeps call himself a god.

 A God Am I / Live-Action TV